What is BASICS?

 Where to go

 The University Health Center is located in the Student Success Center at 724 South Mason Street.
 There are bike racks on both sides of the Student Success Center; bus stops at the Student Success Center, Miller Hall, and the corner of Mason Street and Martin Luther King Jr. Way; and there is limited parking in the Grace Street Parking Deck.
 Please check-in 15 minutes prior to your appointment at The Well - the first floor entrance of the University Health Center off the atrium of the Student Success Center.

-There is no fee for self-referrals and a $50 total fee if mandated.
+There is no fee for self-referrals.
+There is a $50 total fee if mandated ($25 will be billed to the student's account following each session).